 REMI is a student at Texas Christian University, majoring is History and Religion, on their way to an M.Div. for full-time ministry in the Christian Church (Disciples of Christ).
-On Sundays, their family fills nearly a whole row: their girlfriend, Nathan the cellist; their awesome Mom Jeana; their sister Libby; and Libby’s boyfriend Connor.
+On Sundays, their family fills nearly a whole row: their fiancée, Nathan the cellist; their awesome Mom Jeana; their sister Libby; and Libby’s boyfriend Connor.
 Sometimes there’s one brother or another in there, too.
-Remi‘s “real” job is at a law firm.
 At TCU, they are researching ways in which Christianity has been used to justify empirical violence, from the Roman Empire to the Jewish Holocaust.
 They are struggling to reconcile this history with their own faith in God the Liberator, on the side of the oppressed and the marginalized.
 How do we build a Christianity on that?

 MARK’s pronouns are he/his/him.
-He’s married to Melina (see this same page, later) and has 2 kids.
-His oldest came out as MTF transgender about 2 years ago.
-Both kids are attending UT Austin.
-He loves to work with his hands and be creative.
+He’s married to Melina and has 2 kids.
+His older child came out as MTF transgender a few years ago, and his younger soon after.
+Both kids are in college.
+Mark loves to work with his hands and be creative.
 He actually says: “Being Barn Boss for Galileo Church has allowed me to do more of what I love to do.”
 God has thrown some incredible curve balls Mark’s way in the past couple of years, which has completely challenged his theological thinking in so may ways.
 Those certainties that propped up his faith are falling away.
 His conservative worldview has been tossed aside and he is seeing the world through a different lens.
 He’s eager to see what’s next!

 KIERAN'S pronouns are he/him/his.
 He’s a quirky, ambiverted (look it up!) high schooler who loves his music, his ink pens, and his video games way too much.
 In all these ways and more, Kieran strives to do beauty for our God who is beautiful.
 He wants to help others find themselves while doing it.